tj-wells/coti-docker-method/README.md

 https://user-images.githubusercontent.com/5472339/233216833-a8843218-c180-4d78-91c4-c6f05d7cb8cf.mov

+# Docker Guide

+I made a guide that teaches some basic Docker concepts and walks the reader through the steps of setting up a Coti node with Docker.
+Please follow [this link to read the guide](https://docker.guides.coticommunity.com).

+I suggest using the Docker guide if you are not already very familiar with Docker.

+If you already have experience with Docker, the instructions below provide enough information to get your node running.
+If you are in doubt about anything, you can always consult the Docker guide, which gives a more detailed description of the setup process.

+Good luck!

 # Installation Instructions

 This method relies on having the programs `docker` and `docker-compose` installed.
 They can be installed using the commands below.